zwinniez/movies_dsl_rotation/README.md

 An input file named "movies.txt" is taken in with the parameters of a movie name, date of release, genres, and three ratings respectively.

-In return, it creates three files with the names of "movies_mean.txt", "movies_max.txt", "movies_min.txt", with the movie title, release date, genre, and unique metric sorted in ascending order.

 The delimiter used for each data attribute is a single white space " ", and multiple genres and multi-word titles use underscores and may not contain whitespaces.
+All of the data is loaded in and instances of Movie objects are created to hold all attributes.
+Then, three calculations are made to sort the movies in order based on their average rating, their max rating, and their min rating in ascending order.
+In return, the sorted order of the movies are saved into three separate text files called "movies_mean.txt", "movies_max.txt", "movies_min.txt" for average, max, and min respectively.

 To compile the program, run this command in your terminal in the directory: